 While the PRA does not apply to the collection of information from MSPB employees, the PRA does apply to prospective MSPB employees (applicants).
-Additionally, the PRA applies to non-MSPB employees providing information in support of a request for a reasonable accommodation for medical or religious reasons.
-A PRA Information Collection Request (ICR) package for reasonable accommodation requests is currently under agency review and pending submission to Office of Management and Budget's (OMB) Office of Information and Regulatory Affairs for PRA clearance and to obtain an OMB control number for this collection.
+Additionally, the PRA applies to non-MSPB employees providing information in support of a request for reasonable accommodation for disability, medical, pregnancy-related, or religious reasons.
+MSPB is in the process of submitting a new PRA Information Collection Request (ICR) package for reasonable accommodation requests to the Office of Management and Budget's (OMB) Office of Information and Regulatory Affairs.
+MSPB previously received emergency clearance on January 7, 2022, under OMB Control Number 3124-0016.